dincalculator.com / hike / water

 What happens if you drink too little water while hiking?

 Even mild dehydration of 1–2% body weight reduces physical performance and increases fatigue.
 Dark urine and thirst are early warning signs.
-At 3–4% loss, headache, dizziness, and impaired judgement appear — dangerous on exposed terrain.
+At 3–4% loss, headache, dizziness, and impaired judgement appear, which is dangerous on exposed terrain.
 Above 5% is a medical emergency requiring immediate rest, shade, and rehydration.
 Dehydration also impairs decision-making, which increases accident risk on technical trails.

 How much water can I carry in a hiking pack?